 There is a myth: A good framework that contains reusable functions is the same as scriptless testing.
 However, the scriptless approach is a superior form of a framework that creates a wrapper that hides all complexities of script-based automation.

 Scriptless test automation needs to be designed by an expert who utilizes experience/expertise to create an optimized set of keywords.
-Most commonly used arithmetic calculations like finding the average, calculating interest, file operations like reading/writing from/to excel/csv/plain text etc, database operations like establishing connections to different DBS, fetching data etc are converted to keywords and kept ready before the application is ready.
+Most commonly used arithmetic calculations like finding the average, calculating interest, file operations like reading/writing from/to excel/CSV/plain text, etc, database operations like establishing connections to different DBS, fetching data, etc are converted to keywords and kept ready before the application is ready.
 This will reduce the automation time and enhance ROI right from the initial stages of implementing test automation.

 Time taken to fix changes in UI would be lower than in the traditional approach, as all the assets used for automation would be stored in a repository.
-A change made at repository will reflect in all instances that utilize the asset.
+A change made at the repository will reflect in all instances that utilize the asset.

-In scriptless approach, stakeholders can be involved in the initial stage itself and provide appropriate feedback to ensure the test focus is correct
+In a scriptless approach, stakeholders can be involved in the initial stage itself and provide appropriate feedback to ensure the test focus is correct

-How to implement Scriptless approach
+How to implement Scriptless Test Automation

 Following are the steps to implement scriptless test automation

-Select a well-established framework like Robot Framework, Cucumber
+- Select a well-established framework like Robot Framework, Cucumber

-Identify the most commonly used keywords
+- Identify the most commonly used keywords

 - Create a central repository that defines assets used in keywords.
-It can be XPath / CSS path of elements used in keywords.
+It can be an XPath / CSS path of elements used in keywords.
 It can be a key-value pair

-Keys should be unique and aptly named so that even non-technical persons should identify the asset used
+- Keys should be unique and aptly named so that even non-technical persons should identify the asset used

-Create a global file that defines the custom values(variables) used in keywords.
+- Create a global file that defines the custom values(variables) used in keywords.

-Values to be entered in text fields, selected in the select box, etc. It can also be a key-value pair
+- Values to be entered in text fields, selected in the select box, etc. It can also be a key-value pair

-Same as above, keys should be unique and identify the purpose of value being used
+- Same as above, keys should be unique and identify the purpose of value being used

-Create scripts for identified keywords
+- Create scripts for identified keywords

-Keywords should be group-able to create user-defined keywords.
+- Keywords should be group-able to create user-defined keywords.

 Advantages of Scriptless Test Automation

-Easy to use: Since the keywords are like English words
+- Easy to use: Since the keywords are like English words

-Initial implementation time is greatly reduced: Most of the common keywords are available in global files.
+- Initial implementation time is greatly reduced: Most of the common keywords are available in global files.
 The tester then needs to only mention the values for assets and variables.

-With a lesser number of resources, the desired level of automation can be achieved
+- With a lesser number of resources, the desired level of automation can be achieved

 - Suitable for Agile and DevOps methodologies: the Scriptless approach can cope with rapid changes and delivery models.

-ROI seen at the early stages
+- ROI seen at the early stages